Near Monroe City in Chambers County, Texas — The American South (West South Central)

 The field encompasses some 14,000 acres of prime rice and grazing land and produces from 21 zones in a highly faulted domal structure.
 Producing depths range from 6,600 feet to 8,600 feet.
 Peak production was reached in World War II, when in 1944 annual total was 11,916,137 barrels.
 Discovery well had an original potential of 144 barrels a day from depth of 7,050 feet.
 It was deepened to 7,088 feet and recompleted March 14, 1935, with a new potential of 518 barrels.
 Through 1966, A. D. Middleton No. 1 has produced in excess of 390,000 barrels of oil.

 Over 177 million barrels of oil and 268 billion cubic feet of gas have been produced from the field.
 (In Chambers County, a pioneer oil producing area, over 475 million barrels of oil have been produced since 1916.)
-At present, there are 408 wells in the Anahuac field, and it is expected that production will continue into the 21st century.
+At present, there are 408 wells in the Anahuac field, and

 Erected 1967 by State Historical Survey Committee.
 (Marker Number 9079.)

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.